funilrys/PyFunceble/docs/dead-hosts.rst

 test the list regularly and produce a :code:`clean.list` file which represents the list of domains/IP/URL which remains or became :code:`ACTIVE`.

-In addition, if needed, we can setup a list of GitHub username to @ping once the :code:`clean.list` is updated/generated.
+In addition, if needed, we can set up a list of GitHub username to @ping once the :code:`clean.list` is updated/generated.

 History of  Dead-Hosts